Additional Required Course on Issues (ARC-I) in Health Professions Education (HPE)

 For satisfactory completion of the course requirements, students need to attain at least 55% scores in continuous assessment and the written assignments independently, with an overall aggregate of 60%.

-The course is highly participatory and is offered through guided discovery, mental jogs, interactive sessions, individual and small group work, contribution on forum/s, presentations and assignment/s.
+The course is highly participatory and is offered through guided discovery, interactive sessions, facilitator led discussion (FLD) and faculty presentation (FP) individual and small group work, individual and small group work, presentations and individual written assignment.

 Mid-course feedback will be provided.

 For local participants: Rs 53,600 per person